Popular myths about Comox Valley Real Estate Fees are plentiful. Here are a few:

-After these two portions (2 and 3) are removed the agent receives the remainder.
+After the agency portions of the Comox Valley real estate commission are removed the agent receives the remainder.
 From this remainder, the agent must pay their business expenses and income taxes leaving what is left as the net pay to the individual agent.
-What starts out seemingly as a large amount of money (the blue circle) can become a lot smaller by the time the agent receives their share as net pay (figure 6).
+What starts out seemingly as a large amount of money can become a lot smaller by the time the agent receives their share as net pay.

 Who Provides the Real Estate Services?

 While the brokerage does provide services, the agent must provide most of the services to the seller and/or buyer.
 The type and number of services provided, along with the timing and timeliness of these services varies with each individual real estate agent.
 As a Designated Agent in British Columbia, the real estate agent works for you and protects your interests.
 They take courses such as Legal Updates to do just that through such things as the writing of legally enforceable contracts specific to the situation and circumstances of the purchase or sale.

 What Costs do Real Estate Agents Incur to Provide Services?

 Some of the costs incurred by real estate agents are standard and they apply to every agent.
 These are paid by the agent and include, but are not limited to, expenses related to:

 - Licensing courses and exams to become licensed as a real estate agent

 - Re-licensing fees every two years required to maintain a real estate license